elminson/SqlToTable/README.md

 table-from-insert-sql
 =====================

-Create table from insert sql
+Create table from insert sql.

 This class can generate create table SQL from an insert query.